hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Cleanup Tasks:

-1. Once the first saved state is created, All `config.txt` related files are moved to subdirectory `. archive/yyyy-MM-dd_HH-mm-ss/`.
+1. Once the first saved state is created, All `config.txt` related files are moved to subdirectory `.archive/yyyy-MM-dd_HH-mm-ss/`.

-##### MODE: Software Upgrade
+##### MODE: Migration Software Upgrade

 Conditions:

 1. A state is loaded from disk
 2. A software upgrade is happening
+3. A `config.txt` file is present on disk
+4. The roster state is empty (no candidate roster and no active rosters)
-3. No `override-config.txt` file is present on disk
+5. No `override-config.txt` file is present on disk

 Ignored Files: (Log warning if present)

 1. `genesis-config.txt`
-2. `config.txt` - if a candidate roster is present in the state

 Startup Tasks:

-1. If there is a candidate roster in the state (Non-Migration Software Upgrade)
-   1. candidateRoster := read the candidate roster from the roster state.
-   2. currentRound := state round +1
-   3. (previousRoster, previousRound) := read the latest (current) active roster and round from the roster state.
-   4. new rosterHistory := `[(candidateRoster, currentRound), (previousRoster, previousRound)]`
-   5. clear the candidate roster from the roster state.
-   6. set (candidateRoster, currentRound) as the new active roster in the roster state.
-   7. Start the platform with the new rosterHistory.
-2. If the roster state is empty: no candidate roster and no active rosters.
-(Migration Software Upgrade)
 1. Read the current AddressBooks from the platform state.
 2. configAddressBook := Read the address book in config.txt
 3. previousRoster := translateToRoster(currentAddressBook)
 4. currentRoster := translateToRoster(configAddressBook)
 5. currentRound := state round +1
 6. rosterHistory := `[(currentRoster, currentRound), (previousRoster, 0)]`
 7. set (previousRoster, 0) as the active roster in the roster state.
 8. set (currentRoster, currentRound) as the active roster in the roster state.
 9. Start the platform with the new rosterHistory.

 Cleanup Tasks:

-1. Once the first saved state is created, All `config.txt` related files are moved to subdirectory `. archive/yyyy-MM-dd_HH-mm-ss/`.
+1. Once the first saved state is created, All `config.txt` related files are moved to subdirectory `.archive/yyyy-MM-dd_HH-mm-ss/`.

 ##### MODE: Normal Restart